devanshds/Git-commit-bot/README.md

   - I made this purely for learning purposes and out of curiosity.
   - Use at your own risk.
   - Also, you can extend its functionality to linux if you have experience with shell.
+  - For the curious souls, I myself, am not using this.